sjmyuan/sjmyuan.github.io/_posts/2021-08-03-scala3-implicit.md

 ### Difference

-In Scala2, we usually define a type class first, then use a implicit class to add the function to existing type.
+In Scala2, we usually define a type class first, then use an implicit class to add the function to the existing type.

-In Scala3, it become straightforward, use a new keyword `extension` to do that.
+In Scala3, it becomes straightforward, use a new keyword `extension` to do that.

-The magic thing is all the method in `extension` will be translated to a function, the following two expression are equal
+The magic thing is all the methods in `extension` will be translated to functions, the following two expressions are equal

 ```scala
 extension(v: Int) {